rust-lang/rust/src/doc/rustc-dev-guide/src/building/how-to-build-and-run.md

 involve proc macros or build scripts, you must be sure to explicitly build target support for the host platform (in this case, `x86_64-unknown-linux-gnu`).

-If you want to always build for other targets without needing to pass flags to `x.py build`, you can configure this in the `[build]` section of your `config.toml` like so:
+If you want to always build for other targets without needing to pass flags to `x build`, you can configure this in the `[build]` section of your `config.toml` like so:

 ```toml